guettli/scrum/README.md

 My personal opinionated point of view about [Scrum](https://en.wikipedia.org/wiki/Scrum).

+Don't get me wrong: I like Scrum.
+Here are some things where I think different.

 # Story points

 > A: Will the old bridge hold us when we go over it?